 The Company has borrowing limits sanctioned from banks and financial institutions, which are secured by a charge over the current assets, including inventories and trade receivables.
-In accordance with the terms of the borrowing arrangements, the Company is not required to submit periodic returns or statements of current assets to the lenders c) Willful defaulter d) Relationship with struck off companies e) Compliance with number of layers of companies
+In accordance with the terms of the borrowing arrangements, the Company is not required to submit periodic returns or statements of current assets to the lenders c) Wilful defaulter d) Relationship with struck off companies e) Compliance with number of layers of companies

-The Company has not been declared willful defaulter by any bank or financial institution or government or any government authority.
+The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.

-The Company has no transactions with the companies struck off under The Companies Act, 2013 or Companies Act, 1956.
+The Company has no transactions with the companies struck off under Companies Act, 2013 or Companies Act, 1956 f) Utilisation of borrowed funds and share premium